About our organisation

 The words ‘NO more silence’ became synonymous with the LOUD fence movement.

-LOUD fences can be seen not just locally, not just nationally but globally – a simple but powerful gesture and a strong message of support to all victims, survivors, their loved ones, and the communities who care for them.
+LOUD fences are visible not just locally or nationally, but across the globe a simple yet powerful symbol of solidarity.
+Each ribbon carries a strong message of support for victims, survivors, their loved ones, and the communities that stand with them.

 Right: A LOUD fence in front of the Vatican, Rome.

-Whist we connect survivors and victims, we also work in with organisations who have inherited a dark past.
+While we support and connect victim-survivors and their loved ones, we also engage with organisations that have inherited a painful and complex past.

 LOUD Fence Inc.